 This error condition is only for SMBus function part.
-Timeout error will occur under the following conditions:
+Timeout error will occur under the following conditions

-- (1) SMBus timeout is detected - IDLECLKTO=0 and the low time maintained by SCL reaches the time defined by TIMEOUTA[11:0] bit field - IDLECLKTO=1 and the high-level time of SDA and SCL exceeds the time defined by TIMEOUTA[11:0] bit field - (2) SMBus idle timeout is detected - The accumulative time of low extension of master clock reaches the time (t LOW:MEXT) defined by TIMEOUTB[11:0] bit field - The accumulative time of low extension of slave clock reaches the time (t LOW:SEXT) defined by TIMEOUTB[11:0] bit field
+- (1) SMBus timeout is detected - IDLECLKTO=0 and the hold time of low SCL reaches the time defined by TIMEOUTA[11:0] bit field.

+IDLECLKTO=1 and the high-level time of SDA and SCL exceeds the time defined by TIMEOUTA[11:0] bit field.

+(2) SMBus idle timeout is detected

+- The accumulative time of low extension of master clock reaches the time (t{LOW:MEXT}) defined by TIMEOUTB[11:0] bit field. - The accumulative time of low extension of slave clock reaches the time (t{LOW:SEXT}) defined by TIMEOUTB[11:0] bit field.